Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 entity:

 -   `DynamicBuffer<DependentSkinnedMesh>`
--   `SkeletonBoundsOffsetFromMeshes`
--   `ChunkPerCameraSkeletonCullingMask`
--   `ChunkPerCameraSkeletonCullingSplitsMask`
+-   `SkeletonWorldBoundsOffsetsFromPosition`

 A skeleton entity is not valid by itself.
-It must additionally be one of two specialized archetypes, exposed or optimized.
+It must additionally be one of two specialized archetypes: exposed or optimized.

 ### Exposed Skeletons